 Or what NOT to do

 Financing, when acquired and used wisely, can be a great growth and expansion tool but what are the three most common mistakes that entrepreneurs and small business owners make that makes it impossible for them to get approved for financing?
 And what happens when these mistakes are made?
-Writes Tom Gazaway.
+By Tom Gazaway.

 “If only I could get a small business loan for my business.”
 What a common thought by many of us!
 Business owners need small business loans and access to working capital to start, build or grow their businesses.
 Statistics abound on the reasons why businesses don’t succeed.